 6. How To Make Steel-Cut Oatmeal in the Pressure Cooker

 When the Instant Pot is involved, a bowl of creamy steel-cut oats instantly becomes a weekday breakfast possibility.
 Get it started before going about your morning routine, and within 15 minutes breakfast is ready.
 Take a minute to lightly grease the pot before cooking — it will prevent excess foam and make for easier cleanup.

 If you have an Instant Pot, using it to make chicken stock is a no-brainer.
-After only two hours, you’re rewarded with a rich, flavorful broth that tastes like it simmered all day.
+The high pressure helps get all the delicious collagen out of the bones, and after only two hours, you’re rewarded with a rich, flavorful broth that tastes like it simmered all day.

-Remember these tender, creamy potatoes the next time dinner is just about ready and you realize you forgot the side dish.
-These satisfying spuds come together in minutes with very little effort.
+Remember the recipe for these tender, creamy potatoes the next time you realize you forgot the side dish, and you’ve only got about fifteen minutes.
+These satisfying spuds come together fast with very little effort.

 I first made this ultra-tender pork shoulder recipe when I did a round of Whole30, and I’ve been making it regularly ever since.
-Eat the shredded meat as is; turn it into fried rice; or add it to tacos, salads, grain bowls, soups, sauces, and more.
+You can eat the shredded meat as is, turn it into fried rice, or add it to other recipes.
+I like to make everything from tacos, salads, and grain bowls, to soups, sauces, and more.

 This is a recipe to keep in your back pocket for busy nights, when you don’t really feel like cooking or forgot to plan.
 It turns out a totally comforting and wholesome dinner, filled with chicken, rice, beans, corn, and salsa.

 Get the recipe: Instant Pot Weeknight Chicken and Rice Burrito Bowls

 12. How To Make the Best Instant Pot Hummus